-A decade after the start of the Great Recession, nearly half of all Americans are living paycheck by paycheck.
+A decade after the start of the Great Recession, nearly half of all Americans are living paycheck to paycheck.
 When living paycheck to paycheck, a person or family is on the edge when it comes to being homeless.

-There is some debate regarding how many paychecks certain segments of the U.S. population are way from being homeless.
+There is some debate regarding how many paychecks certain segments of the U.S. population are away from being homeless.
 There are a number of factors that come into play when it comes to ascertaining how many paychecks away people are from ending up homeless.

 Specific Statistics Regarding Earnings and Homelessness

 As of 2017, 49 percent of Americans were living paycheck to paycheck.
 The number was a bit higher at the start of the Great Recession in 2008.
 41 percent of men were living paycheck to paycheck.
 56 percent of women are living paycheck to paycheck.
-The bottom line is that when a person lives paycheck to paycheck, housing is immediately at risk when that paycheck is no longer available for one reason of another.
+The bottom line is that when a person lives paycheck to paycheck, housing is immediately at risk when that paycheck is no longer available for one reason or another.

 Americans and Emergency Funds